padiazg/barcode-as-a-service/README.md

 #Barcode as a service
-A service that can generate codes for:
+A service that allows you to generate barcodes for:
 * EAN13
 * CODE39
 * CODE128